spolcharoen/DH140_Project/Project_Proposal.md

 ## Data Sources
-A preliminary but definitive description of data sources (at least two) that you will use

-Include datasource with links

 The first dataset contains Spotify’s top songs by country in May 2020.
 The dataset contains the title, rank, artists, album, duration, country and continent of the top 50 songs by country.